Vyzer encrypts data at rest and in transit.

 Vyzer will never trade, sell, or share your private information or data with a third party.

-Get startedHere are answers to some of the most frequently asked questions we receive regarding our security policies and protocols.
+Get StartedHere are answers to some of the most frequently asked questions we receive regarding our security policies and protocols.
 If you have more questions, just email us at hello@vyzer.co

 Does Vyzer have direct access to my online bank or crypto accounts?

-Is my data encrypted?
+Is my data secure with Vyzer?

-What are at rest and in transit encryption?
+What are 'at rest' and 'in transit' encryption?

 What is end-to-end encryption?